Magotchi/lpid-core-documents/LPID core documents.md

 ### Rule 1

 Whenever there is a vacancy in the positions of Chair or Vice Chair of the Judicial Committee, the members of the Committee shall convene promptly to elect new members to the vacant position(s).
 The election to either position shall be by majority vote of the Committee members.
-The Chair and Vice Chair shall have one-year terms, and shall be elected within one month after the State Convention.
+The Chair and Vice Chair shall have one‐year terms, and shall be elected within one month after the State Convention.

 ### Rule 2